brianli-code/brianli-code/README.md

 - 👨‍🎓 Computer science major at UC Davis
 - 🧠 Pursuing a minor in neuroscience
 - 💻 Familiar with Python, R, and C++
-- 🤖 Interested in machine learning/ artificial intelligence
+- 🤖 Interested in ML/ AI and computational neuroscience
 - 🌉 Based in San Francisco